jakshi/lysenko.dev/content/posts/2024-year-sum-up.md

     * More coding and system design practice.
     * Mindfullness.
     * Experimenting and learning new things.
+    * Better prioritization and time management.

 # What I would like to achieve in 2025?
 I want to:

+* I want to reduce doom scrolling to less than 30 minutes per day.
 * I want to be mindful every day.
+* I want to keep my performance at work at more than expected or better level
 * sleep >= 7:30 hours per day for at least 20 days per month.
   * Get a better sleeping place for myself.
 * Have my weight <= 80 kg.
   * Do at least 8000 steps every day
 * fix >= 2 of my health problems
-* write code >= 3 days per week. programming language doesn't matter.
+* write code every day. programming language doesn't matter.
 * earn 5000 USD per month after expenses.
   * start investing in ETF fund(s)
 * start speaking Thai, even if it will be very simple talks.